Bret R. Vallacher

 • Successfully obtained summary judgment on behalf of the United States regarding issues of collateral estoppel and res judicata.

-• Led five-attorney team in a four-day trial to defend against a Fair Labor Standards Act collective action.
+• Led five-attorney team in a four-day trial to successfully defend against a Fair Labor Standards Act collective action, prevailing on all counts.

 • In another trial, cross-examined plaintiff’s damages and valuation expert witness, which resulted in favorable judgment that plaintiff failed to prove damages.